Render-AI/Voicebox/examples/aishell3/README.md

 ## TextGrid

 You can use textgrid from [ming024/FastSpeech2](https://github.com/ming024/FastSpeech2), and you need read prepare.sh  and change it.

-or, you can do it by yourself, I suggest use conda env
+or, you can do it by yourself, I suggest use conda env.
+This example will train MFA model from scratch, you need newer OS, CentOS 7 is failed to train.

 ```bash
 conda create -n aligner -c conda-forge montreal-forced-aligner=2.2.17 -y